 - Extra Magic Hours in a selected park each day.

 - Earlier booking of Fastpass and Advanced Dining Reservations.

 - Being able to book the Disney Dining Plan as part of your reservation.

-However; there are cheaper options by staying in some of the many hotels & villas located throughout the Orlando area.
-Although they do cater for a range of budgets it is usually possible to do Disney cheaper by not staying in a Walt Disney Resort.
+However, there are cheaper options by staying in some of the many hotels & villas located throughout the Orlando area.
+Although they do cater to a range of budgets, it is usually possible to do Disney cheaper by not staying in a Walt Disney Resort.
 However, the closeness and the added extras make Disney World Resorts a popular option for many guests.